Treatment for bronchiectasis focuses on addressing any underlying cause of the condition, removing mucus from the lungs, and preventing complications.

 The following treatments may be used alone or in combination in treating bronchiectasis.

 Proper hydration is very important, as it makes the mucus in the lungs easier to cough up.
-The symptoms of bronchiectasis may make it difficult to eat enough, so your doctor may recommend an eating plan that includes:
+The symptoms of bronchiectasis may make it difficult to eat enough, so your pulmonologist may recommend an eating plan that includes:

 There are several types of medication that help to treat bronchiectasis:

-- Antibiotics: bronchiectasis is often caused or accompanied by infection of the airways.
-Antibiotics treat these infections, and may be prescribed to be taken by mouth, inhaled, or administered intravenously.
+- Antibiotics — Bronchiectasis is often caused or accompanied by infection of the airways.
+Antibiotics treat these infections, and may be prescribed to be taken by mouth, inhaled or administered intravenously.

-Surgery & Other Treatments
+Surgery and Other Treatments